 There may also be opportunities for PhD students to be funded on faculty research projects as either research assistants or through diversity supplements and other administrative supplements to faculty members' NIH grants.
 Other opportunities, including tuition remission, TA and RA positions are described on pages 7 - 8 in this handbook.
-PhD students are encouraged to discuss fellowship and funding policies with the associate dean for graduate programs (Kathy.hutchinson@bc.edu); the associate dean for research (Ellen.Mahoney.1@bc.edu) is an excellent resource for exploring additional opportunities for external funding.
+PhD students are encouraged to discuss fellowship and funding policies with the Associate Dean for Graduate Programs (Susan.kelly-weeder@bc.edu); the Associate Dean for Research, Dr. Christopher Lee is an excellent resource for exploring additional opportunities for external funding.
 See below for more information about NIH NRSA Predoctoral (F31) awards.